 The safety of your fish should take precedence over any lighting aesthetics.
 Quickly, lets go over lighting with your fish's well being in mind.

-- Copper Fixtures - Copper fixtures should under no circumstance ever be used as a submerged light fixture.
-While copper is a nonferrous alloy like brass, the major difference is that copper will leach into the water and hurt or kill koi, gold fish, trout, bluegill, or any other kind of fish you'd see in a pond.
+Copper fixtures should under no circumstance ever be used as a submerged light fixture.
+While copper is a nonferrous alloy like brass, the major difference is that copper will leach into the water and hurt or kill koi, gold fish, trout, bluegill, or any other kind of fish you'd see in a pond

 Copper is toxic to our fish and will hurt them.
 In small doses, copper is used in fish medications to treat fish illnesses like ick, but the presence of a copper fixture will kill them.
 We can't say this enough, do not place copper in your pond.